yangzhao1230/ProtDETR/README.md

 ProtDETR is a novel framework designed for the classification of multifunctional enzymes.
 This README provides detailed instructions on setting up the environment, preparing data, and running commands.

-**Note:** We are currently organizing a clean and easy-to-use version of the conda environment for ProtDETR.
+**Note:** We are currently organizing a clean and easy-to-use version of the codebase for ProtDETR.
 It is still being uploaded and will be completed shortly.
-Please check back soon for the updated environment requirements.
+Please check back soon.

 ## Environment Requirements